How to Improve Your Organic CTR

 Using event markup enables users to see upcoming events at specific venues or from ticket merchants.
 This type of markup also allows users to directly click through to specific events, which in turn, can increase your organic CTR.

-organic traffic is traffic that arrives naturally to your site
+Organic traffic is traffic that arrives naturally to your site

 Optimise for Featured Snippets